atsetilam/astarte/doc/pages/user/030-manage_interfaces.md

 }
 ```

-## Installing/Updating an interface
+## Installing/Updating an Interface

 Interfaces are supposed to change over time, and are dynamic.
 As such, they can be installed and
 updated.
-Interface installation means adding either a whole new Interface (as in: an Interface with
+Interface installation means either adding a whole new Interface (as in: an Interface with
-a new name), or a new major version of an already known Interface.
+a new name), or a new major version of a known Interface.
 Interface update means updating a
-specific, existing interface name/major version with a new minor version.
+specific, existing Interface name/major version with a new minor version.

 When designing interfaces, it is strongly advised to use Astarte Interface Editor.
 The Editor is
 embedded into any Astarte Dashboard installation but, in case your Astarte installation does not